openhive-network/devportal/_tutorials-javascript/search_accounts.md

 description: "_By the end of this tutorial you should know how to call a list of user names from the steem blockchain_"
 layout: full
 ---
-<span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Search Accounts](https://github.com/steemit/devportal-tutorials-js/tree/master/tutorials/15_search_accounts) can be downloaded as part of the [JS tutorials repository](https://github.com/steemit/devportal-tutorials-js).</span>
+<span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Search Accounts](https://gitlab.syncad.com/hive/devportal/-/tree/develop/tutorials/devportal-tutorials-js/tutorials/15_search_accounts) can be downloaded as part of: [tutorials/devportal-tutorials-js](https://gitlab.syncad.com/hive/devportal/-/tree/develop/tutorials/devportal-tutorials-js).</span>
 <br>